openiddict/openiddict-documentation/guides/getting-started.md

         services.AddDbContext<ApplicationDbContext>(options =>
         {
-            // Configure the context to use Microsoft SQL Server. options.UseSqlServer(Configuration.GetConnectionString("DefaultConnection"));
+            // Configure Entity Framework Core to use Microsoft SQL Server. options.UseSqlServer(Configuration.GetConnectionString("DefaultConnection"));

             // Register the entity sets needed by OpenIddict.
-            // Note: use the generic overload if you need
-            // to replace the default OpenIddict entities. options.UseOpenIddict();
+            // Note: use the generic overload if you need to replace the default OpenIddict entities. options.UseOpenIddict();
         });